TIBCOSoftware/snappy-examples/README.md

 snappy> select count(*) AS adCount, geo from aggrAdImpressions group by geo order by adCount desc limit 20;
 -- Find total uniques for a certain Ad grouped on geography snappy> select sum(uniques) AS totalUniques, geo from aggrAdImpressions where publisher='publisher11' group by geo order by totalUniques desc limit 20;
+-- You can also run the above queries on the sampled data (approximate queries) by specifying error and confidence clause snappy> select count(*) AS adCount, geo from sampledAdImpressions group by geo order by adCount desc limit 20 with error 0.10 confidence 0.95 ;
+snappy> select sum(uniques) AS totalUniques, geo from aggrAdImpressions where publisher='publisher11' group by geo order by totalUniques desc limit 20 with error 0.10 confidence 0.95 ;

 ```

 Finally, you can stop the SnappyData cluster using ...